feedhenry-templates/oauth-ios-swift/README.md

 Author: Corinne Krych
 Level: Intermediate
-Technologies: Objective-C, iOS, RHMAP, cocoapods.
+Technologies: Swift, iOS, RHMAP, cocoapods.
 Summary: A demonstration of how to use oauth usage with RHMAP.
 Community Project : [Feed Henry](http://feedhenry.org). **Community Only, not available as template in RHMAP.**
 Target Product: RHMAP
 Product Versions: RHMAP 3.7.0+
 Source: https://github.com/feedhenry-templates/oauth-ios-app
-Prerequisites: fh-ios-sdk : 3.+, Xcode : 7.2+, iOS SDK : iOS7+
+Prerequisites: fh-ios-swift-sdk : 3.+, Xcode : 7.2+, iOS SDK : iOS8+

 ## What is it?